ppp-kohe/mvn-exec/README.md

 ### Relative path issue (for exec:java)

-By default, the tool launches program by `mvn exec:exec -Dexec.executable=java ...`.
+By default, the utility launches a program by `mvn exec:exec -Dexec.executable=java ...`.
 The option `--execJava` can switch to `exec:java`.
 The `exec:exec` launches a new  JVM process for program.
 On the other hand, the `exec:java` runs the program in the same proecess of Maven.

 `mvn exec:java` seems to be designed for executing under the project directory of current working directory.
+It cannot change the working directory other than the target project dir.
+Thus, we need to provide the absolute path for an outer path of the project as arguments for the executed program.
 So, the launched class cannot handle relative paths of the working directory launching the `mvn-exec` script.
 To solve the problem, the utility automatically converts relative paths in arguments to absolute paths.